Low-maintenance & No-clog Gutters Comparison Page

 (h) More importantly they are banking on the fact that most clients will you have the time and energy to deal with all that?

+I've had several of my clients ask how much I would charge to clean out the gutters I had installed, but I had to reminded them their would be no charge.
 I have not found any clients who are willing to pay more for a gutter protection product than the gutter it's self, let alone something that will only last a short while and become a bio hazard.
 I trust you will see the logic here and agree.
 So who is buying these bogus products?
 Were they just victims of a slick high pressure sales program?

 The DMR No-clog Gutter Advantages